Marley0523/gmod.github.io/wiki/JBrowse_Tutorial_Programming_for_Biology_2016.md

 <div id="mw-content-text" class="mw-content-ltr" lang="en" dir="ltr">

-This [JBrowse](JBrowse.1 "JBrowse") tutorial was presented by [Scott Cain](User:Scott "User:Scott") at the Programming for Biology at Cold Spring Harbor Laboratory in October 2016 using JBrowse 1.12.1.
+This [JBrowse](JBrowse.1 "JBrowse") tutorial was presented by [Scott Cain](User%3AScott "User%3AScott") at the Programming for Biology at Cold Spring Harbor Laboratory in October 2016 using JBrowse 1.12.1.

 This tutorial assumes an Ubuntu virtual machine at AWS (ami-47f1b050, in